 When it comes to translation software for Webflow, Lokalise is a good option for enterprise needs.
 It's a robust solution for development teams thanks to its unique strengths:

-As the official solution, Webflow Localization is a relatively new product launch from the no-code CMS builder.
+As the official solution, Webflow Localization launched back in early 2024.
 With it, you’ll have deep integration with Webflow's visual designer, which includes element visibility control across the various new languages you will support and custom styling per locale.

 You can also localize the content within your CMS and static pages directly from the interface.

-For smaller websites, with only a few pages of content and requiring one additional language, it might be the suitable option for you as you’ll have limited translated content management needs.
+For smaller websites, with only a few pages of content and requiring one additional language, it might be the suitable option for you as you’ll have limited translated content management needs, e.g. you need to go into each page to manage the translations, rather than bulk translating the site.
 For bigger websites that want more than one language, there are a few aspects to understand before choosing it:

 While all three solutions serve varying website translation needs, Weglot was built to scale with your website.
 Its automatic content detection and translation management features (including a glossary) help you launch a multilingual site fast without sacrificing quality or multilingual SEO performance.